 Day trading stocks isn’t for the faint of heart.
-Buying or selling the same stock on the same day, often using borrowed funds (trading on margin), is a high-risk, high-reward strategy.
+Buying and selling the same stock within a single day, often using borrowed funds (trading on margin), is a high-risk, high-reward strategy.
 It requires good timing, an understanding of market dynamics and economic indicators, as well as a tolerance for a high level of risk.

 For day trading to be lucrative, it’s best to invest in stocks that have high trading volume and high volatility.
-Stocks investors are enthusiastic about are likely to produce the kind of price moves day traders can profit from.
-The secret is buying stocks that have strong price swings but also are solid long-term investments.
-That way, if a stock’s price plummets, you can hold onto it until it eventually comes back around to a gain.
-For those eager to try their hand at this strategy, we reviewed the best stocks available in US markets for day trading.
+These are the stocks likely to produce the kind of price moves day traders can profit from.
+It helps if they also represent solid long-term investments.
+That way, if a stock’s price plummets, traders can hold onto it until it recovers.
+For those keen to try out this strategy, we reviewed the best stocks available in US markets for day trading.
 Read on to see our picks:

 Best stocks to day trade now